 choosing Chatham-Kent as your new home or contact a member of the

 LivingCK Team.
 Stay connected by following us on

 Chatham-Kent has many organizations with staff to help you update your résumé and cover letter, prepare you for interviews, and provide local job market information.
 The following organizations can offer career counseling, training, and job search assistance:

-Adult Language and Learning (A.L.L.) provides support and assistance for immigrant newcomers in Chatham-Kent, including language instruction, ESL classes, and pre-employment programs.
+Adult Language and Learning (A.L.L.) and College Boreal provide support and assistance for immigrant newcomers in Chatham-Kent, including language instruction, ESL classes, and pre-employment programs.

 Immigrants to Canada may need to take some steps before entering the workforce:

 Obtaining a Social Insurance Number (SIN): In order to work in Canada, all temporary residents, permanent residents, and citizens must hold a SIN.
 The application process should be a priority for all newcomers before they begin their job search.

 Language Evaluation: If English is not your first language, you might be eligible for language instruction programs.